Alec Baldwin, armorer to be charged over 'Rust' shooting

 Legal analysts have said prosecutors will struggle to win convictions without proof Baldwin and Gutierrez-Reed knew live ammunition was present but took no precautions.

-Industry-wide firearms safety guidelines instruct actors to assume a firearm is loaded with blanks and rely on professional weapons handlers to ensure it is safe to use.
+Industry-wide firearms safety guidelines instruct actors to assume a firearm is loaded with blanks and rely on professional weapons handlers to ensure a weapon is safe.
+Actors are told to only point a weapon at a person under the guidance of firearms professionals.
 Live ammunition is strictly forbidden on sets.

 Gutierrez-Reed said she checked the rounds she loaded in the revolver were dummies before handing it to first assistant director Dave Halls.
 Halls handed it to Baldwin, telling him it was a "cold gun" or unloaded, according to police.